mateusavila/wordpress-coding-challenge/README.md

 For the responsive styles you are not allowed to rely on any framework to help you with laying out the grid.

 ### Submission
 Please clone the repository and create a private repository on your own account.
-Then, create a new branch and submit a Pull Request with your proposed solution.
-Make sure to add and request review on the PR of the following github users:
+Then, create a new branch and submit a Pull Request containing only your child theme folder.
+Make sure to request review on the PR of the following github users:
 - @miguelcdpmarques
 - @stafie